Last Updated on 17 January 2026 by Cycloscope

 Głuchołazy

-Going south, the EV9 crosses the town of Głuchołazy and heads towards the Sudeten mountain range that draws the border between Poland and the Czech Republic.
-If you are fond of hiking in the mountains, here have been created 3 long paths: the Great Path of the Sudetes (350 km), the Grand Trail of the Beskidy (500 km), and the Great Trail of Świętokrzyskie (100 km).
+If you are fond of hiking in the mountains, three long paths have been created: the Great Path of the Sudetes (350 km), the Grand Trail of the Beskidy (500 km), and the Great Trail of Świętokrzyskie (100 km).

 3 – Est Europe Cycling Route – EuroVelo 11

-South of Krakow the road becomes more hilly and scenic, don’t miss a visit to the Wieliczka Salt Mines.
+South of Krakow, the road becomes more hilly and scenic; don’t miss a visit to the Wieliczka Salt Mines.

 What to see along the Eastern European Cycleway: EuroVelo 11 in Poland